Baltzar von Dahlheim

-Carl Baltzar von Dahlheim (1669-1756) was a German-Swedish military officer, born in Saxony as Baltzar Tahlheim, who distinguished himself serving Sweden during the Great Northern War.
+Carl Baltzar von Dahlheim (1669–1756) was a German-Swedish military fortification officer, born in the Electorate of Saxony, who distinguished himself serving Sweden during the Great Northern War.

 Early life

 After a short education, Dahlheim became a mercenary already as a teenager, participated in the battle of Vienna in 1683, and later in the English Glorious Revolution of 1688 under William III of Orange.

 Great Northern War

 At the time of the outbreak of the Great Northern War, Dahlheim joined a Swedish regiment and distinguished himself as military engineer during Charles XII's campaign in Poland after the battle of Narva.
 At the battle of Poltava in 1709 Dahlheim was wounded but managed to follow Charles XII to Bendery where he spent over four years.
 In 1711 he was ennobled and took the name von Dahlheim.

 After leaving Bendery Dahlheim was promoted to the rank of colonel and participated in the fighting around the fortress of Stralsund.
 He was severely wounded again, captured, and spent two years convalescing in captivity in Berlin.
 In 1718 he was released and appointed quartermaster general in Charles XII's army of Bohuslän in preparation of the king's second campaign against Norway.
 The latter came to an abrupt end with the death of the king at Fredrikssten.

 In 1719 Dahlheim made his most renowned military achievement, as organizer and leader of the defence of Baggensstäket against the invading Russian skärgårdsflottan.
 With scarce resources, he succeeded holding his ground during the battle of Stäket, despite being severely wounded yet again, until reinforcements arrived.